tldr-pages/tldr/pages/linux/brew.md

 `brew list`

-- Get latest version of installed formula (passing no formula updates all installed formulae):
+- Update an installed formula (passing no `{{formula}}` updates all installed formulae):

 `brew upgrade {{formula}}`

-- Update brew:
+- Fetch the newest version of Linuxbrew and all formulae from GitHub:

 `brew update`

-- Switch version of formula:
+- Show formulae that have an updated version available:

-`brew switch {{formula}} {{version}}`
+`brew outdated`

-- Display information about formula, which contains formula version, installed path, dependencies, etc.:
+- Display information about a formula (version, installation path, dependencies, etc.):

 `brew info {{formula}}`

-- Check your system for potential problems:
+- Check your Linuxbrew installation for potential problems:

 `brew doctor`